What is Voice of Customer (VoC)?

 Alterna CX connects VoC data from every channel into a single view, with root cause analysis and action recommendations built in.
 See how the Voice of Customer solution works.

-VoC and Voice of Employee (VoE)
+How does VoC relate to Voice of Employee (VoE)?

 A complete picture of customer experience often requires understanding the employee side as well.
 Voice of Employee (VoE) programs capture how frontline staff experience their work, which directly affects how they serve customers.
 Companies that combine VoC and VoE data identify CX issues that originate from employee friction, such as inadequate tools, unclear processes, or low engagement.